-SPED 675/Research on Implications of Blindness 673/Literary Braille and Methods for Instruction 672/Strategies for Teaching Students Who are B/VI Track II-Literacy Specialty Specialty Electives 609/Assessment and Remediation of Severe Reading Disabilities RDLG 571/Language and Teaching Reading RDLG 579/Content Area Literacy Track III-Severe Disabilities SPED 648/Positive Behavior Supports for Extreme Behaviors 647/Augmentative Communication SPED 631/Transition and Community Based Instruction Track IV-Emotional Disturbance RDLG 579/Content Area Literacy SPED 648/Positive Behavior Supports for Extreme Behaviors SPED 609/Assessment and Remediation of Severe Reading Disabilities ^{}Internship II must take place at the elementary level in a public school setting.
-Elementary Education Content Knowledge Praxis Exam Scores (To be completed in the final semester of the senior year) Comprehensive Examination: SPED 700 Education of the Deaf and Hard of Hearing/Elementary Education (DHHA_MAT01)- Five-Year Program (for TCNJ students only-Full Five-Year Undergraduate/Graduate Program) Barbara K. Strassman, Coordinator, Graduate Program in Deaf and Hard of Hearing/ Elementary Education (MAT) The Department of Special Education, Language, and Literacy offers a program that prepares students to be teachers of the Deaf and Hard of Hearing.
+Track IV-Emotional Disturbance RDLG 579/Content Area Literacy SPED 648/Positive Behavior Supports for Extreme Behaviors SPED 609/Assessment and Remediation of Severe Reading Disabilities Elementary Education Content Knowledge Praxis Exam Scores (To be completed in the final semester of the senior year) Comprehensive Examination: SPED 700 Education of the Deaf and Hard of Hearing/Elementary Education (DHHA\MAT01)- Five-Year Program (for TCNJ students only-Full Five-Year Undergraduate/Graduate Program) Barbara K. Strassman, Coordinator, Graduate Program in Deaf and Hard of Hearing/Elementary Education (MAT) The Department of Special Education, Language, and Literacy offers a program that prepares students to be teachers of the Deaf and Hard of Hearing.
 This five-year program, featuring a double major with dual certification, culminates in a Master of Arts in Teaching degree and New Jersey teaching certifications in education of the deaf and hard of hearing and in elementary education.
-The program meets the standards and requirements of: National Council for Accreditation of Teacher Education (NCATE) New Jersey State Department of Education Council on the Education of the Deaf (CED) At the end of the fourth year, students earn a bachelor's degree in their liberal arts major and in education of the deaf and hard of hearing without certification.
+The program meets the standards and requirements of: $\label{lem:national} \mbox{National Council for Accreditation of Teacher Education (NCATE)} \\ \mbox{New Jersey State Department of Education}$ Council on the Education of the Deaf (CED) At the end of the fourth year, students earn a bachelor's degree in their liberal arts major and in education of the deaf and hard of hearing without certification.
 The course of study continues through the following summer and academic year and culminates in a Master of Arts in Teaching degree.
 Graduates of the program are then eligible for certifications as teacher of the deaf or hard of hearing, K-12 auditory/oral and sign communication and elementary teacher grades K-5, all subjects.
 Candidates are also "highly qualified" to teach any category of learners in grades K-5.
 Above the 5th grade level, candidates are eligible for employment as support and resource teachers, as well as consultative capacities including supplemental instruction to deaf or hard of hearing students.
 Depending upon college course work and examinations passed, candidates may be eligible for additional endorsements (certificates), enabling them to teach all students in subject areas above the 5th grade instructional level, where eligibility for employment varies with the nature of the teaching position and school/districts' classification of learners related to the position.
 Admission Requirements:

 Only students who have completed a bachelor's degree in the Deaf/Elementary Education program at TCNJ may matriculate into the MAT.
 Students must have a GPA of 3.0 to matriculate into the MAT portion of the program.

 Graduation Requirements:

-Cumulative grade point average of 3.0 in the MAT program Completion of all departmental requirements/prerequisites-33 credits (no more than 3 cr. may be accepted from another institution as transfer credit in this program) Grade of B or better in Internship II (no transfer credit will be accepted for Internship II) Required Courses:
+Cumulative grade point average of 3.0 in the MAT program Completion of all departmental requirements/prerequisites-33 credits (no more than 3 cr. may be accepted from another institution as transfer credit in this program)

+Grade of B or better in Internship II (no transfer credit will be accepted for Internship II)

+Required Courses:

-or Senior Year of Undergraduate Program 6 cr.
+Senior Year of Undergraduate Program

+6 cr.

-DFHH 530/Speech Development in Deaf DFHH 522/Assistive Listening Devices and Auditory Management of Deaf/Hard of Hearing Individuals Summer and Following Year 27 cr.
+DFHH 530/Speech Development in Deaf

+DFHH 522/Assistive Listening Devices and Auditory

+Management of Deaf/Hard of Hearing Individuals

+Summer and Following Year

+27 cr.